aditeyabaral/arithmetic-as-a-service/README.md

 * `tan`
 * `fact`

+AaaS also supports differentiation, integration, series, limits, and calculation of Fourier Series.
+Documentation needs help!

 You can chain together as many values - both integer as well as floating point, as needed.
 Do note that the operation being performed is of the type `operand 1 <operator> operand 2 <operator> operand N`.
 For example, here is an example request to add
 0 and 1 - `https://arithmetic-service.herokuapp.com/add/0/1`.
 Attached below are few more examples.